liferay/liferay-docs/discover/portal/articles-dxp/targeting-content-to-your-audience/02-managing-campaigns.markdown

 tutorial for details.

-The metrics use an analytics engine called *Audience Targeting Analytics* that can be configured per site or per portal instance.
-To configure the analytics engine per site, go to Site Administration and click *Configuration* &rarr;
+The metrics use an analytics engine called *Audience Targeting Analytics* that can be configured per site or per @product@ installation.
+You'll learn about this next.

+### Audience Targeting Analytics

-*Site Settings* &rarr; *Advanced* &rarr; *Audience Targeting Analytics*.
+To configure the analytics engine per site, go to Site Administration and click *Configuration* &rarr; *Site Settings* &rarr; *Advanced* &rarr; *Audience Targeting Analytics*.
 To configure it per portal instance, go to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings* &rarr; *Audience Targeting Analytics*.
+The following analytics options are available:

+- Anonymous Users (not available per site)
+- Pages
+- Content
+- Forms
+    - Form Views
+    - Form Interactions
+    - Form Submits
+- Links
+- YouTube Videos

 Tracking all the actions of all your users (even guest users) can be a very heavy load for your server.
 Therefore, it's best to disable the tracking of any